 To reach the breeding grounds on the islands of St. George and St. Paul the seals pass regularly through the channel which separates the island of Ounalaska from the island of Akutan, and that which separates Akutan from the island of Unimak, called respectively the Akutan and Unimak Passes, and it is here that the sealers lay in wait for them on their passage.
-It is maintained that the capture of seals in this manner is in violation of section are within the limits of Alaska Territory, or in the waters thereof.
-But apart from the question of territorial limit and right to seize vessels in the open sea, it is argued by impartial persons that unless some arrangement is made for the protection of these valuable animals on their passage to the breeding grounds, the genus, as in the case of beaver, will gradually become extinct.
-It is a known fact that few, if any, seals pass outside the Island of Oonalaska to their breeding grounds, which exist only on the Pribylof Islands, and that their passage is as require as their breeding compared.

-1956 of the Revised Statutes of the United States, and that ships so capturing them passage is as regular as their breeding season.
+It is maintained that the capture of seals in this manner is in violation of section 1956 of the Revised Statutes of the United States, and that ships so capturing them passage is as regular as their breeding season.